Low Mass: Tridentine Reform

+Modern

+Catholic writer Stratford Caldecott has suggested that the Low Mass is so influential it may now be considered the real model of the post-Vatican II Mass.

 In 2007 Pope Benedict XVI introduced an optional novelty into the traditional Low Mass: in Masses with a congregation celebrated according to the 1962 Missal, the vernacular language, and not Latin alone, may be used in proclaiming the Scripture readings, provided that the translation used comes from an edition approved by the Holy See.

 "Private Mass"

 "Private Mass" (in Latin, Missa privata or secreta, familiaris, peculiaris), which is now understood as Mass celebrated without a congregation (sine populo), formerly meant any Low Mass, even with a large congregation.
+In editions of the Roman Missal earlier than that of 1962, "Missa privata" was still contrasted with "Missa solemnis".
 In 1960 Pope John XXIII, who in 1962 removed from the Roman Missal the section headed Rubricae generales Missalis, replacing it with his Code of Rubrics, decried use of the term "Missa privata": "The most sacred Sacrifice of the Mass celebrated according to the rites and regulations is an act of public worship offered to God in the name of Christ and the Church.
 Therefore, the term 'private Mass' should be avoided."
 When applied to Low Mass in general, the word privata indicated that that form of Mass was deprived of certain ceremonies.

 Structure of the Low Mass

 The Eucharistic celebration is "one single act of worship" but consists of different elements, which always include "the proclamation of the Word of God; thanksgiving to God the Father for all his benefits, above all the gift of his Son; the consecration of bread and wine, which signifies also our own transformation into the body of Christ; and participation in the liturgical banquet by receiving the Lord's body and blood".

 Low Mass, celebrated in exactly the same way whether a congregation is present or not, was the most common form of Mass before 1969.
 In the 1970 edition of the Roman Missal a distinction was made between Mass celebrated with a congregation and Mass celebrated without a congregation.
 No such distinction was made in earlier (Tridentine) editions of the Roman Missal, which only distinguished between Solemn Mass and Low Mass (calling the latter Missa lecta or, as in the Rubricae generales Missalis included in pre-1962 editions, Missa privata).

-The structure of the Low Mass is generally the same as that of the Solemn High Mass.
-However, prayers after Mass, including the Leonine prayers, are added.
+The structure of the Tridentine Low Mass was generally the same as that of the Solemn High Mass.
+However, prayers after Mass, including the Leonine prayers, were added.
 The main celebrant is not assisted by a deacon nor subdeacon, nor is he answered by a choir, but one or two altar servers follow their duties as acolytes, and answer the responses in Latin.
 All prayers are recited and no singing is expected.
 The incensement rite is not included.
-The faithful are expected to kneel for most of the Mass, except for the proclamation of the Gospel.
+The faithful were expected to kneel for most of the Mass, except for the proclamation of the Gospel.